Hundreds of thousands without power in the U.S. after a powerful winter storm

 Heavy snow is still falling in the northeast, and the National Weather Service (NWS) warns the frigid temperatures will persist over the eastern two-thirds of the U.S. this week.
 "Numerous record lows are forecast," according to the NWS forecast.
 "Sub-zero lows are expected nearly every morning from the Northern Plains through the Ohio Valley and into the Northeast."

 Ice-covered trees and power lines knocked out power for more than a million customers across the South at the peak of the storm.
-By mid-morning Monday more than 800,000 homes and businesses remained without electricity, according to PowerOutage.com.
+By mid-morning Monday more than 800,000 homes and businesses remained without electricity, according to PowerOutage.us.
+Though the number of outages dropped below 700,000 by early afternoon.

 The ongoing freeze is hampering the work to restore electricity.
 Middle Tennessee Electric is asking for patience, saying crews have been "fighting tree after tree," in a social media post.
 "As soon as they can get a line back up, another tree falls, knocking it back out."